ajstrand/ajstrand/README.md

 ### Hi, I'm Alex 👋

 I'm Interested in:
-- Javascript(mostly Preact),
+- javascript,
-- Web Acessibility
+- web acessibility
-- Gleam,
+- Gren-lang(a fork of elm),
-- Swift,
+- swift,
-- Rust.
+- rust.

-There's a lot of exciting things happening in the web space, but languages like Rust are also making systems programming easier to learn for those not in that particular field.
+currently: redesigning my personal site

 <!--
 **ajstrand/ajstrand** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.